After Diesel Scandal, VW Turns To New Leadership And Electric Cars

 Volkswagen Agrees To $14.7 Billion Settlement In Emissions Cheating Scandal

-To fix the "screw-up," VW has paid more than $20 dollars in fines and settlements.
+To fix the "screw-up," VW has paid more than $20 billion in fines and settlements.
 There are still ongoing investigations in Europe.
 Last week, German authorities raided the headquarters of Porsche (a Volkswagen subsidiary) on suspicion of fraud and the manipulation of diesel emissions tests.

 Jake Fisher, director of auto testing at Consumer Reports, says the time was almost perfect for VW to steer its business in a new direction.